Numerical Display Module

 Figure 4: SAP-1 Display module

 This is the highest frequency at which I could run the simulation with a decent recording render.
-This is just a replica, limited by lots of underlying code; the real circuit runs so fast that the switching rate cannot be perceived with the naked eyes.
+It is just a replica limited by lots of underlying code; the real circuit runs so fast that the switching rate cannot be perceived with the naked eye.

 Implementation